fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_25.jpg)

-Figure 11.25: Prediction of the confusion matrix based on conditions
+Caption: Prediction of the confusion matrix based on conditions

 Consider the following example.
 This is the confusion matrix for the decision tree classifier we used earlier.
 You will see the code to